-I wanted a good base-plate, durable wheels and medium-lift for the price.
+I wanted the fishing trolley to have a good base plate, durable wheels and medium-lift for the price.
 These units fold completely flat into my Ford Falcon’s boot.
 But it’s flat enough and folds small enough to fit into my wife’s Hyundai hatch.

 The wheels are reasonably quiet and robust.
 A lot quieter and stronger than the wheels that come pre-mounted on some coolers.
 So they’re harder to damage and don’t cause heaps of noise when pulling it.

 Other folks fishing on the pier will thank you for that!

 Note that I still found these wheels to be noisier than I’d like.
 So in the latest build, as detailed further below, I replaced them with removable pneumatic wheels that can also be replaced by sand wheels should I choose to do so.